~ By an Anonymous Contributor

 That’s what happened about three months ago.
 I thought, “Nobody appreciates me.
 No one cares.
 All I do is give, give, give.
 I’m tired of it.
 I’m not doing anything more.
 I’m just going to be myself.”
 (Which probably meant my old self.)
 I stopped reading and studying Fascinating Womanhood.

 What I went through!
 The depths of despair, the unhappiness, the tears upon tears.
 Everyone was miserable.
 Finally, I decided to go back to Fascinating Womanhood.
 That was a few weeks ago.
-Last night George said, “You’re so loveable.”
+Last night George said, “You’re so lovable.”

 Last night he said something else that was beautiful.
 About 2 years after we were married, George told me he preferred brown eyes.
 This broke my heart and crushed my spirit because I felt it was a basic rejection of me (I have blue eyes).
 Last night he made some nice comments about my blue eyes and I said, “No, you don’t.
 You told me you prefer brown eyes.”
 He said, “No, I don’t” and I said, “You told me you do.”
 He said, “I changed my mind about 2 years ago.”
 This was when I started to practice Fascinating Womanhood.
 You can imagine how deeply happy I felt.”
 I got my miracle!